tixxit/tomswitzer.net/_posts/2011-02-15-suffix-arrays.markdown

 layout: post
 title: Suffix Arrays in JavaScript
 keywords: javascript, programming, algorithms
+description: "An implementation of Kärkkäinen’s and Sanders’s suffix array algorithm in Javascript."
 ---
 [Suffix arrays are a memory efficient data structure][Wikipedia] for storing the sorted order of the suffixes of a string.
 There is really nothing fancy;